-Our dermatological surgeons use Mohs surgery for the highest cure rate of skin cancer in metro Atlanta.
-Skin cancer patients appreciate our conveniently located dermatology surgery centers in Sandy Springs, and Johns Creek, Georgia.
-Unlike overcrowded and complicated professional building parking decks, each of our Mohs surgical centers features easy private parking just a few steps from our comfortable reception area where our friendly staff will welcome you and prepare you for the Mohs skin cancer procedure.
+Our dermatological surgeons use Mohs surgery for the highest cure rate of skin cancer.
+Skin cancer patients appreciate our conveniently located metro Atlanta dermatology surgery centers in Sandy Springs, and Johns Creek, Georgia.
+Unlike overcrowded and complicated professional building parking decks, each of our Mohs surgical centers features easy private parking just a few steps from our surgery reception room.
+Upon your arrival, our friendly staff will welcome you and prepare you for the Mohs skin cancer removal procedure.

 What is Mohs Surgery?

 Mohs surgery is a highly, specialized treatment for the total removal of skin cancer.
 Mohs surgery is named in honor of Dr. Frederic Mohs, the physician who developed the technique.
 This method differs from all other methods of treating skin cancer by the use of a complete microscopic examination of all of the tissues removed surgically as well as the detailed mapping techniques to allow the surgeon to remove every cancer cell.

 Mohs Surgery Patient Reviews

 For Patients with a Diagnosis of Melanoma, Lentigo Maligna, or Atypical Nevus/Dysplastic Mole we perform a process we refer to as “Slow Mohs”.